“Ich bin ein Berliner”

 After arriving in the capital city we dressed up and went to a formal event at the American embassy.
 Having conversations about international circumstances can be really interesting and it is always good to have someone telling you an opposite opinion.
-While talking most people get to the point were they realize; We all want the same!
-Following those conversations we had a wonderful Mexican dinner.
+While talking most people get to the point where they realize; We all want the same!
+Following those conversations, we had a wonderful Mexican dinner.

 The day was full of learning about opportunities for alumni.
 We also spent the day exchanging experiences and talking about the future.
-After the event we headed to some touristic places in Berlin.
-Last but not least we spent the evening cooking and talking at my friends house.
-To end the evening we went to the Brandenburger Tor where we took some pictures and than we walked around the governmental neighborhood.
+After the event, we headed to some tourist places in Berlin.
+Last but not least we spent the evening cooking and talking at my friend’s house.
+To end the evening we went to the Brandenburger Tor where we took some pictures and then we walked around the governmental neighborhood.

 Yes, I was able to sleep a little bit longer than the days before.
-Our first trip for this day was the East Side Gallery.
-When we got there the weather was okay it was really cold and windy but it didn´t stopped us walking along the wall which split Berlin into East and West.
-As we came to an end we walked over the Spree river to Kreuzberg where we looked in some small stores and than had a Döner for lunch.
-When you visit Germany in general you should eat a Döner it´s typical for Germany.
+Our first trip for this day was to the East Side Gallery.
+When we got there the weather was okay it was really cold and windy but it didn´t stop us from walking along the wall which split Berlin into East and West.
+As we came to an end we walked over the Spree river to Kreuzberg where we looked in some small stores and then had a Döner for lunch.
+When you visit Germany, in general, you should eat a Döner it´s typical for Germany.
 Outside it got really rainy so we decided to go to the Experience Europe exhibition in the European house.
-It was an interesting exhibition with lots of fun taking part samples.
-Because the weather wasn´t getting better we went to my friends house and enjoyed a movie night while having Tarte Flambee for dinner.
+It was an interesting exhibition with lots of fun taking part in samples.
+Because the weather wasn´t getting better we went to my friend’s house and enjoyed a movie night while having Tarte Flambee for dinner.

 My last day in Berlin… In the morning we went to the Memorial of the Murdered Jews of Europe.
-I was surprised seeing so many people there.
-In my memories this has always been a quiet place.
-Just a reminder for all those who need to take pictures of themselves in it – you’re making fun of something tragically, that never should have happened.
-I know it has a great architecture and it’s remarkable, but it’s shaming what some people do in there!
-For the future just take a minute and think what our country did make your decisions based on what you think is the best!
-We used the tube to get to the Potsdamer Platz from there we walked passed the Martin-Gropius building – when you visit Berlin you have to see some of the exhibitions in there, it´s mostly great art work.
-We also passed the old Prussian parliament building which is now the Berlin City parliament.
-Next we saw the Topography of Terror and the Trabant ´Trabbi´ museum.
-Finally we went to the Checkpoint Charly which marks the border between West and East Berlin.
-There are really interesting museums around the checkpoint and when you are interested in history you should definitely visit some.
+I was surprised to see so many people there.
+In my memories, this has always been a quiet place.
+Just a reminder for all those who need to take pictures of themselves in it – you’re making fun of something tragic, that never should have happened.
+I know it has great architecture and it’s remarkable, but it’s shaming what some people do in there!
+For the future just take a minute and think about what our country did and make your decisions based on what you think is the best!
+We used the tube to get to the Potsdamer Platz from there we walked passed the Martin-Gropius building – when you visit Berlin you have to see some of the exhibitions there, it´s mostly great artwork.
+We also passed the old Prussian parliament building which is now the Berlin City Parliament.
+Next, we saw the Topography of Terror and the Trabant ´Trabbi´ museum.
+Finally, we went to the Checkpoint Charly which marks the border between West and East Berlin.
+There are really interesting museums around the checkpoint and if you are interested in history you should definitely visit some.
 After finishing our little tour we went to my favorite Vietnamese restaurant and got a rice noodle menu.
-Next we had to get our bags and travel back home… We used the underground train to get to the Potsdamer Platz from there we walked passed the Martin-Gropius building – when you visit Berlin you have to see some of the exhibitions in there, it´s mostly great art work.
-We also passed the old Prussian parliament building which is now the Berlin City parliament.
-Next we saw the Topography of Terror and the Trabant ´Trabi´ museum.
-Finally we went to the Checkpoint Charly which marks the border between West and East Berlin.
-There are really interesting museums around the checkpoint and when you are interested in history you should definitely visit some.
+Next, we had to get our bags and travel back home… We used the underground train to get to the Potsdamer Platz from there we walked passed the Martin-Gropius building – when you visit Berlin you have to see some of the exhibitions there, it´s mostly great art work.
+We also passed the old Prussian parliament building which is now the Berlin City Parliament.
+Next, we saw the Topography of Terror and the Trabant ´Trabi´ museum.
+Finally, we went to the Checkpoint Charly which marks the border between West and East Berlin.
+There are really interesting museums around the checkpoint and if you are interested in history you should definitely visit some.
 After finishing our little tour we went to my favorite Vietnamese restaurant and got a rice noodle menu.
-Next we had to get our bags and travel back home…
+Next, we had to get our bags and travel back home…

-Well that were my five days in Berlin and I can tell you that this was not the last time for me in Berlin.
+Well, that was my five days in Berlin and I can tell you that this was not the last time for me in Berlin.
 I will share further experiences with you!